Imaginary Time Spectral Transforms for Excited State Preparation

-\emph{Introduction} - The excited state manifold of quantum systems plays a fundamental role in a wide range of chemical and physical phenomena.
-Its theoretical study is therefore crucial for complementing experiments and informing design.
-In electronic structure, for instance, the excited state of a molecular species often exhibits distinct chemical properties compared to its ground state, influencing bonding, geometry, and spectroscopic signatures~\cite{zewail1992chemical, crespo2004ultrafast, crisenza2020synthetic}.
-The significance of excited states in shaping molecular properties is well established, with numerous studies demonstrating their impact on molecular behavior~\cite{dral2021molecular, westermayr2020machine}.
+\emph{Introduction} - The excited state manifold of quantum systems is important for a variety of physical and chemical properties.
+In condensed matter physics, excited states govern key phenomena such as information transport, critical behavior, and thermodynamics in various applications, including molecular magnets, optically addressable spins, quantum dots, and trapped ions~\cite{mishra2021observation, bera2022emergent, bayliss2020optically, katcko2021encoding}.
+Knowledge of the excited state structure can even allow construction of thermal Gibbs states at low temperatures~\cite{Cocchiarella+25}.
 In chemistry, molecular excitations can alter reactivities, redox properties, and proton transfer barriers~\cite{jankowska2021modern,pfau2024accurate}.
 They can even activate reaction pathways and isomerization transitions that are inaccessible in the ground state~\cite{balzani2014photochemistry}, with potentially transformative consequences for drug discovery and design, as well as affect bonding, geometry, chemical properties, and spectroscopic signatures~\cite{dral2021molecular, westermayr2020machine}.
-Similarly, in condensed matter physics, excited states govern key phenomena such as information transport, critical behavior, and thermodynamics in various applications, including molecular magnets, optically addressable spins, quantum dots, and trapped ions~\cite{mishra2021observation, bera2022emergent, bayliss2020optically, katcko2021encoding}.
+Similarly, in electronic structure, the excited state of a molecular species often exhibits distinct chemical properties compared to its ground state, influencing bonding, geometry, and spectroscopic signatures~\cite{zewail1992chemical, crespo2004ultrafast, crisenza2020synthetic}.
 Broad classes of materials underpinning optoelectronics and quantum devices, such as those in light-emitting diodes and photovoltaic cells, all rely on harnessing excited state attributes to confer functionality~\cite{stoneham2003exploiting}.
 Excited states offer a vastly expanded molecular design space, playing a pivotal and growing role in various applications that rely upon light-matter interactions or charge injection~\cite{yam2023using}.
-In addition, knowledge of the excited state structure can even allow construction of thermal Gibbs states at low temperatures~\cite{Cocchiarella+25}.